OrPolyzos/spring-web-initializr/readme.md

 * **R extends ResourcePersistable<ID>** stands for the class ResourcePersistableEntity (e.g. User, Vehicle, etc...)
 * **ID extends Serializable** stands for the class of the field representing the primary key of the Entity (e.g. Long)
 * **RF** stands for the class of the ResourcePersistableForm, that should contain all the fields required in order to create a ResourcePersistable (e.g. UserForm, VehicleForm)
-  * Can might as well be the class of the ResourcePersistable itself
+  * Might as well be the class of the ResourcePersistable itself
 * **RSF** stands for the class of the ResourcePersistableSearchForm, that should contain all the fields in order to search for a ResourcePersistable (e.g. UserSearchForm, VehicleSearchForm)
-  * Can might as well be the class of the ResourcePersistable itself
+  * Might as well be the class of the ResourcePersistable itself
-* The only methods that should be implemented are the ones
+* The methods that should be implemented are the ones that provide the endpoint & the resources paths as well as the transformation methods from a ResourcePersistable to a ResourcePersistableForm and vice versa.

 _ResourcePersistableService<R extends ResourcePersistable<ID>, ID extends Serializable, RSF>_
 * Meant to be extended by the Spring @Service for the corresponding ResourcePersistable entity (e.g. UserService, VehicleService, etc...)
 * **R extends ResourcePersistable<ID>** stands for the class ResourcePersistableEntity (e.g. User, Vehicle, etc...)
 * **ID extends Serializable** stands for the class of the field representing the primary key of the Entity (e.g. Long)
 * **RSF** stands for the class of the ResourcePersistableSearchForm, that should contain all the fields in order to search for a ResourcePersistable (e.g. UserSearchForm, VehicleSearchForm)
-  * Can might as well be the class of the ResourcePersistable itself
+  * Might as well be the class of the ResourcePersistable itself

 Example